Why Choose My Everest Trip?

 Everest Cho La Pass Trek is one of the most recognized treks for adventure seekers across the Everest region.
 Long famed for its wild route and extensive itinerary, the Everest Cho La Pass Trek is an alternative version of the Everest Base Camp Trek.
 So it is the perfect choice for anyone wishing to take the challenge one step further.

-Everest Cho La Pass Trekking is ideal for anyone looking for a hike.
+Everest Base Camp via Cho La Pass is ideal for anyone looking for a hike.
 That gives them enough time to absorb the culture and spirituality rooted in the region.
 It has glaciers, waterfalls, and some of the world’s highest peaks.
 It is an unbeatable adventure for anyone wishing to try Trekking in Nepal.

-From the pass, we head to Gokyo Ri.
-Peaking at 5,420m, the Gokyo Ri Valley and Gokyo Lakes are known for their beauty and serenity and are scary for Buddhists and Hindus alike.
+From the pass, we head to Gokyo.
+Peaking at 5,420m, the Gokyo Valley and Gokyo Lakes are known for their beauty and serenity and are scary for Buddhists and Hindus alike.
 This will offer you your first taste of the deep spirituality rooted in the region.
 This insight will continue through renowned areas like Lukla, Namche Bazar, and the Khumbu district.
-They were then passing natural waterfalls and visiting majestic monasteries.
+They passed natural waterfalls and visited majestic monasteries.
 However, the actual peak of this trip is the Everest viewpoint – sit, relax, and take in the panoramic views you have challenged yourself to reach.

 The Everest Cho La Pass Trek takes place within the boundaries of Sagarmatha National Park, a UNESCO World Heritage Site.
 The park is home to a diverse range of flora and fauna, including rare species like the snow leopard, Himalayan tahr, and musk deer.